vanyalover/vanyalover/README.md

 i'm gonna whip you into shape; gonna whip you into shape!
 <br>
-literally light yagami, tamaki suoh, fuyuhiko kuzuryu, rantaro amami, arthur lester, robert angier, david chiem, teru minamoto, xander matthews, kabru, miles edgeworth, and kyoya otori
+literally light yagami, tamaki suoh, fuyuhiko kuzuryu, rantaro amami, arthur lester, reo mikage, wataru kuon, robert angier, david chiem, teru minamoto, xander matthews, kabru, miles edgeworth, kyoya otori, and ryosuke kira
 <br> ...more may be added
 <!--
 **vanyaowner/vanyaowner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.